databricks/koalas/docs/source/user_guide/types.rst

     Categories (3, int64): [1, 2, 3] with type Categorical: did not recognize Python value type when inferring an Arrow data type

-These kind of pandas specific types below are not currently supported in Koalas but planned to be supported.
+These kind of pandas specific data types below are not currently supported in Koalas but planned to be supported.

 * pd.Timedelta
 * pd.Categorical
 * pd.CategoricalDtype

-The pandas specific types below are not planned to be supported in Koalas yet.
+The pandas specific data types below are not planned to be supported in Koalas yet.

 * pd.SparseDtype
 * pd.DatetimeTZDtype